softnauticsgithub/Software-Testing-Fundamentals/README.md

 # Software-Testing-Fundamentals
-Create a small presentation with the sample test use case after reading the PDF content provided here
+Create a small presentation with the sample use case after reading the PDF content provided here